olgapombo/olgapombo.github.io/research/projects.md

-# Research interests

-* Epistemology and Philosophy of Science - Unity of Science, Interdisciplinarity, Cartography of Knowledge, Classification, Scientific Image, Scientific Model, Science and Art (Plato, Peirce, Poincaré, Neurath, Bachelard)
-* Philosophy of Language (Leibniz, Hobbes, Spinoza, Rousseau, Hegel)
-* History and Philosophy of Encyclopaedia, Hypertext and Internet
-* History and Philosophy of School, Teaching, Museum, Library, Book, Reading.

 # Research Center

 * 2003 - Founder of  the “Research Centre for Philosophy of Sciences of the University of Lisbon” (CFCUL), research unit financed by the Portuguese Foundation for Science and Technology (FCT).